KathrotiyaPrushti/22IT058_-Summer-Internship-2/README.md

 ## 🙏 Acknowledgment

-I would like to thank **Codetech IT Solutions** for offering this opportunity and providing valuable guidance throughout this internship.
+I would like to thank **Codtech IT Solutions** for offering this opportunity and providing valuable guidance throughout this internship.
 This experience has helped me gain practical insights into real-world cloud computing solutions.

 ---